Logo

 Joe Rogan was a Massachusetts full-contact state champion for four consecutive years and became a taekwondo instructor.

-Joe Rogan attended the University of Massachusetts Boston but found it pointless and dropped out early, later moving away from the Boston area at the age of 24.
+Joe Rogan attended the University of Massachusetts Boston but found the endeavor "pointless" and dropped out early.

 Joe Rogan later cited Richard Jeni, Lenny Bruce, Sam Kinison and Bill Hicks as comedy influences.